 Action Item 48-01: SG16

-Only one contribution was submitted in the previous study period to ITU-T SG16 which resulted in an exchange of Liaison Statements with relevant external organizations.
+Only one contribution was submitted in the previous study period to ITU-T SG16, which resulted in an exchange of Liaison Statements with relevant external organizations.
 Feedback provided and lack of further activity (including in the current study period) suggests that perhaps the work is complete.

 Action Item 48-02: TSB

-The TSB Director reports annually in the Council document on “ITU Internet activities: Resolutions 101, 102 and 133” about updates regarding internationalized domain names.
+The TSB Director reports annually in the Council document on “ITU Internet activities: Resolutions 101, 102 and 133”, which includes updates regarding internationalized domain names, if any.

 » Top